At last, tax reform is happening! Last week, President Donald Trump celebrated the passage of the most important legislation so far of his presidency.

 The difference between chained and unchained CPI is small in any given year.
 But according to the Joint Committee on Taxation, this obscure little change will cost taxpayers (and benefit the government) over $30 billion through 2026.
 That’s because chained CPI usually comes in lower than regular CPI.

-Both CPI figures understate real-world inflation through under-weightings and statistical gimmickery.
-Congress has substitutes in the more inflation-understating version of the CPI.
+Both CPI figures understate real-world inflation through under-weightings and statistical gimmickry.
+Congress has substituted the more inflation-understating version of the CPI.
 It will function as a built-in gradual tax hike without the need for any member of Congress to go on record as being in favor of higher tax rates.

 Under the new tax law, the standard deduction gets boosted up to $12,000 for individuals and $24,000 for married couples.
 It, too, is set to rise in accord with chained CPI.